The chromatic index of finite projective spaces: Property E of

-\begin{Lemma} $\pg(3,q)$ has the property $\e$ if under the action of $\langle\sigma\rangle$, one can take $q$ lines from every full orbit and one line from the short orbit such that the collection of $q^2+1$ lines form a spread. \end{Lemma}
+\begin{Lemma} $\pg(3,q)$ has Property $\e$ if under the action of $\langle\sigma\rangle$, one can take $q$ lines from every full orbit and one line from the short orbit such that the collection of $q^2+1$ lines form a spread, written as $P_0^0$. \end{Lemma}

 \begin{proof} Let $v=\gaussm{4}{1}{q}$ and $P=\{L_{0},L_{1},\ldots,L_{q^2}\}$ be the short orbit of $\pg(3,q)$ under the action of $\langle\sigma\rangle\cong ({\mathbb Z}_{v},+)$, where $L_i=\{j(q^2+1)+i\pmod{v}:0\leq j\leq q\}$ for $0\leq i\leq q^2$.
 We take $P$ as the special spread in Definition \ref{e}.